alessandragni/PWWA/README.txt

 ./data/:

     hhosp.rda
-    An R data file containing the original data of the HF-ACTION study used for analysis in Section 6
+    An file containing the original data of the HF-ACTION study used for analysis in Section 6
     from O’Connor, Christopher M., et al. "Efficacy and safety of exercise training in patients with chronic heart failure: HF-ACTION randomized controlled trial."